 If you have a family, the costs can add up fast.
 While you’re busy paying for school supplies, clothes, doctor visits, sports, activities, insurance, and feeding everyone, you might as well earn cash back or travel rewards along the way.
 Choosing any of these top five cards should put you in the best position to maximize your rewards.

 The benefits and rewards make it perfect for a busy family that regularly dines out, or likes to eat in general.
-This card gives you 4x points per dollar at restaurants worldwide, including takeout and delivery and earn 4x points per dollar at US grocery stores as well, though the 4x on groceries is limited to $25,000 in annual purchases.
+This card gives you 4x points per dollar at restaurants worldwide, including takeout and delivery and earn 4x points per dollar at US grocery stores as well, though the 4x on groceries is limited to $25,000 in annual purchases, plus, earn 4X points for Uber Eats purchases too (click here for terms & conditions).
 Unlike typical credit cards, the Card allows you to carry a balance for certain charges, but not all.

 In addition to reward points on food, the Gold card gives you 3x points per dollar on flights booked directly with airlines or at Amex Travel.
 You can get $10 back per month from Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.

 The card does charge a $250 annual fee (click here for rates & fees), but when you add up the statement credits and reward points, you can easily get that back and more from this excellent credit card.
 It is loaded with useful benefits and protections when shopping or traveling.
 It also supports contactless checkout, which is really convenient at participating retailers.
 Click here for rates & fees for the American Express® Gold Card.